 We at Adventure Publications hope all our readers and their loved ones remain healthy and safe.
 Without intending to trivialize the current crisis, we will continue to post positive stories in hopes of bringing some joy into your home as a welcome distraction during these trying times.

-I tested this with 4 different cake mixes.
-I liked Pillsbury yellow premium cake mix the best.
-All the cake mixes worked and the smell while baking in the oven was so 1950’s good.
-This cake tastes even better and cuts nicely if refrigerated over night.
+I tested this with four different cake mixes and found that I liked Pillsbury Yellow Premium cake mix the best.
+All the cake mixes worked well, however, and the smell while the recipe was baking in the oven was so good.
+This cake tastes even better and cuts nicely if refrigerated overnight.

-It is suppose to have a moist custard like bottom, the rhubarb sinks and the cracks on top are what this recipe does.
+It is supposed to have a moist, custard-like bottom; the rhubarb sinks and the top cracks.

 1 cup water